Skip to content

 Frequently asked questions

-What is the typical cost to repair hail damage in Wichita Falls?
+What is the typical cost to repair hail damage to a roof in Wichita Falls?

-For a 2,000-square-foot roof, typical repair costs range from $5,675 on the low end to $8,197 on the high end.
-Actual costs depend on the extent of damage, roof pitch, material type, and contractor availability after major storm events.
+For a 2,000 square foot roof, typical repair costs in Wichita Falls range from $5,675 on the low end to $8,197 on the high end.
+The middle-range estimate is $6,936.
+Costs vary based on the extent of damage, roof pitch, material selection, and labor availability in the local contractor market.

 Should I upgrade to Class 4 shingles during repair?

-Class 4 impact-resistant shingles are not required in Wichita Falls, but they qualify for insurance premium discounts of 15–25 percent.
-The upgrade adds cost upfront, but the discount can offset the expense over several years.
-Discuss the cost-benefit with your contractor and insurer.
+Class 4 impact-resistant shingles are not required in Wichita Falls but qualify for insurance discounts of 10–20 percent.
+While the upfront cost is higher than standard architectural shingles, the premium savings over several years may offset the additional expense.
+Discuss this option with your insurance agent and contractor.

 Wind/hail deductible notice